Actindo-AG/Documentation/Webhooks/Integration/01_ManageWorkers.md

 ### Shut down single worker

-Sometimes it may be necessary to stop the execution of the queue for a specific worker, for example, if you want to edit the worker or associated webhooks.
-Therefore, you have to shut down a worker to avoid that the associated webhooks are executed by this worker. <!---wie starte ich einen worker wieder?-->
+Shut down a single worker to avoid that the associated webhooks are executed by it. <!---wie starte ich einen worker wieder?-->

 #### Prerequisites

- At least one worker has been created, see [Create worker](#create-worker).
+- At least one worker has been created, see [Create worker](#create-worker).
+- At least one worker is active.

 #### Procedure